roryl/lucee-book/dates.md

 ```

 ##Working with Timezones
-A datetime object is independent of a specific timezone, it is only a offset in milliseconds from 1970-1-1 00.00:00 UTC (Coordinated Universal Time).
-When dumping a dateTime object, Lucee is actually formatting it for the timezone of the Lucee server, and that timezone is not in the datetime object itself.
+A Lucee datetime object is independent of a specific timezone, it is only a offset in milliseconds from 1970-1-1 00.00:00 UTC (Coordinated Universal Time).
+When dumping a dateTime object, Lucee is actually formatting it for the timezone of the Lucee server, but that timezone is not a part of the datetime object itself.

 To set a specific timezone for your application, use the `this.timezone' setting in the Application.cfc